mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 When the csvq command is called with no argument and no "--source" (or "-s") option, the interactive shell is launched.
 You can use the interactive shell in order to sequencial input and execution.

-If you want to continue to input a statement on the next line, you can use a backslash at the end of the line to continue.
+If you want to continue to input the statement on the next line, you can use Backslash(U+005C `\`) at the end of the line to continue.

 #### Command options in the interactive shell